Alone Together (Tony Bennett album)

 Alone Together is an album by American singer Tony Bennett.
 It was originally released in 1961 on Columbia as CL 1471.
 It almost exclusively features string arrangements of standards, with a choir, harp accompaniment and sparse percussion in places.
 It is among the most obscure Bennett recordings.
 So far, it has been released on CD only in Japan by Sony/CBS.

+On November 8, 2011, Sony Music Distribution included the CD in a box set entitled The Complete Collection.